how-to-open-science/knowledge-base/content/analyze/reproducibility.md

 ### Containers

+> Containers help to ensure that your analysis runs today, and in years to come.

 * [Singularity](https://singularityware.github.io/) containers offer a secure means to distribute scientific applications on a shared resource.
 * [Docker`](https://docs.docker.com/get-started/) is ideal for building a container intended for local use, or for conversion to Singularity, allowing for both use cases easily.
 * [The Experiment Factory](https://expfactory.github.io/) to generate reproducible container based behavioral experiments.